 Dr. Todd Briscoe is not a “follow the crowd” type of dentist.
 He recommends the best solution for each patient’s individual requirements.
-When filling cavities, your options include both metal amalgam fillings and tooth-colored composite fillings.
-Each method has its individual benefits, and Dr. Briscoe will discuss all of them with you so you can make an informed decision about which option you want.
+When filling your cavities, Dr. Briscoe recommends tooth-colored or composite fillings.
+Dr. Briscoe will discuss other options with you, if necessary, so you can make an informed decision about which option you want.

 Porcelain Inlays and Onlays